jonbellah/jonbellah.com/src/pages/posts/2017-10-xx-offline-first/index.md

 It's with these people and problems in mind that developers have shifted to an offline-first approach for websites and applications.

-### What does offline first mean?
+### What does offline-first mean?

-Before we dig any deeper, I should clarify that offline first doesn't mean that users should be able to reach your site on their first visit without an internet connection.
+Before we dig any deeper, I should clarify that offline-first doesn't mean that users should be able to reach your site on their first visit without an internet connection.
 It means that when we, as developers, build applications, we should consider the experience of slow and intermittent connectivity.
 A user being offline [should not be treated as an error condition](https://alistapart.com/article/offline-first#section5).

 For example, [Una Kravetz](https://una.im/save-offline/) has implemented a "save for offline" feature for the articles on her site.
 This is a very thoughtful feature that I've personally taken advantage of when sitting in an airport waiting to board a flight, I was able to save a handful of articles prior to turning on airplane mode... giving me plenty to read without having to pay for in-flight wifi.

-[HospitalRun](http://hospitalrun.io/) is an offline first application for managing hospitals in the developing world, places where intermittent connectivity is just a fact of life.
+[HospitalRun](http://hospitalrun.io/) is an offline-first application for managing hospitals in the developing world, places where intermittent connectivity is just a fact of life.
 It allows records to be carried to remote clinics, where there may be no internet, and then syncs those records when there is.

-Offline first applications are driven by two key components: [service workers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) and some form of client-side, offline-capable storage (such as [PouchDB](https://pouchdb.com/) or [localForage](https://localforage.github.io/localForage/)).
+Offline-first applications are driven by two key components: [service workers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) and some form of client-side, offline-capable storage (such as [PouchDB](https://pouchdb.com/) or [localForage](https://localforage.github.io/localForage/)).

 We won't dive too much into the storage aspect of things with this post, but let's go ahead and take a look at the star of the show: service workers.